epack install collector okta

 Offboarding security.
 Without automated deprovisioning, departing employees retain app access.
 This is a major source of data breaches. |

-Aggregated security policy settings across all active sign-on policies.
+Aggregated security policy settings across active sign-on and MFA-enrollment evaluation.

 | Metric | Why It Matters |